Leaky feeder: Underground railways

 The leaky feeder system is used for underground mobile communication in mass transit railways.
-In the Delhi Metro, rail transport systems of Hong Kong, and the Copenhagen Metro (Danish: CityRingen), leaky feeders were incorporated in the specification of the capital project and installed during construction.
-This gives emergency services seamless mobile communication from the underground to the surface.
+In Delhi, Hong Kong, and Copenhagen, leaky feeders were installed during construction.
+This gives emergency services seamless mobile communication from underground to the surface.

-London Underground uses a leaky feeder system for its internal communication network Connect.
+The London Underground uses a leaky feeder system for its internal communication network Connect.
 However, the communication used by the emergency services, Airwave, was not compatible and did not work below ground.
-The fact that this situation continued to exist after the 1987 King's Cross fire was criticized in the reports from the 7 July 2005 London bombings, where it hampered rescue efforts.
-In March 2020, two additional leaky feeder cables were brought online in the Jubilee line tunnels between Canning Town and Westminster.
+The fact that this situation continued to exist after the 1987 King's Cross fire was criticised in the reports from the 7 July 2005 London bombings, where it hampered rescue efforts.
+In March 2020, two additional leaky feeder cables were brought online in the Jubilee line extension tunnels between Canning Town and Westminster.
 One of these cables provided commercial 4G coverage for passengers, both in the tunnels and on station platforms, whilst the second cable provided coverage for the Home Office's Emergency Services Network (ESN), which is currently being rolled out to replace the ageing Airwave network.
 This trial section is the first to be brought online as part of a project to provide both commercial 4G coverage and ESN coverage across the entire Tube network.

+Tyne and Wear Metro was the first railway in the UK to use leaky feeder cables for public mobile phone connectivity, in its city-centre underground tunnels.
+Initially this was a 2G signal, but then mobile operator EE upgraded this to 4G for their customers.
+As of 2023, operator Nexus are planning a comprehensive upgrade to mobile data coverage, including in the tunnels.

 An alternative to using leaky feeder in underground railways is to use Distributed Antenna System (DAS).
-A DAS system was deployed in some New York City Subway stations by Transit Wireless to provide WiFi and mobile phone and data coverage for customers.
+A DAS system was deployed in some New York City Subway stations by Transit Wireless to provide Wi‑Fi and mobile phone and data coverage for customers.

 In-flight wireless networks

-Leaky feeder antenna system can also be used to allow reception of on-board GSM and WiFi signals on passenger aircraft.
+Leaky feeder antenna systems can also be used to allow use of onboard mobile phones and Wi‑Fi on passenger aircraft.
 The weight and space requirements of leaky feeder systems are usually lower than comparable antenna systems, thus saving space and fuel.
 The even field strengths produced by runs of leaky feeders spanning the entire fuselage improve coverage while requiring less transmitting power.

 Industrial buildings

-Leaky feeders are used in hotels, warehouses and other industrial buildings where it is difficult to get WiFi coverage using normal access points.
-Some installations have 50–75 meters of leaky wire connected to the antenna output of access points.
+Leaky feeders are used in hotels, warehouses and other industrial buildings where it is difficult to get Wi‑Fi coverage using normal access points.
+Some installations have 50–75 meters of leaky wire connected to the antenna output of each access point.

 RFID

-Leaky feeders modified with metallic strips can be used as a Radio-frequency identification (RFID) antenna.
+A leaky feeder modified with metallic strips can be used as a radio-frequency identification (RFID) antenna.